-Research and development expenses increased throughout 2020 and into Q1 of 2021 due to costs associated with clinical trials, costs of preparing drug substance for clinical trials and the amortization of intangibles related to the acquisition of the 18-MC program.
-The net loss increased in the first quarter of 2021 primarily due to the growth of the Company's staffing and the advancement of clinical studies and manufacturing of required compounds.
+Research and development expenses increased throughout 2020 and into 2021 due to costs associated with clinical trials, costs of preparing drug substance for clinical trials and establishing the infrastructure to execute the company's clinical strategy.
+The net loss increased in the second quarter of 2021 primarily due to non-cash stock-based compensation and costs related to the transition of senior executives.
 Discussion of the programs and the Company's advancement is discussed further in the "Business" section of this document.
 Cash has increased due to the successful completion of financings during the periods.